 Research methods

-Evolution of colon mucosa inflammation and healing indicators, as well the changes in colonic luminal environment were assessed in dextran sodium sulfate-treated mice during the three weeks after the maximal intensity of colitis.
-Complementary approaches such as measurement of physicochemical parameters in colonic luminal content, mucosa-adherent microbiota composition and activity, colon mucosa histo-morphological analysis, permeability tests and expression of numerous factors involved in epithelial inflammation and/or repair were used.
+Evolution of colon mucosa inflammation and healing indicators, as well the changes in colonic luminal environment, were assessed in dextran sodium sulfate-treated mice during the 3 wk after the maximal intensity of colitis.
+Complementary approaches such as measurement of physicochemical parameters in colonic luminal content, mucosa-adherent microbiota composition and activity, colon mucosa histo-morphological analysis, permeability tests, and expression of numerous factors involved in epithelial inflammation and/or repair were used.

 Research results